-Apple’s 3D Touch & iOS app development
+Apple’s 3D Touch & iOS app development in Miami

 Apple recently announced 3D Touch as one of the key features for the iPhone 6s device line and iOS9.
 A lot of folks are still wrapping their heads around this new feature.
 They are trying to understand what changes it may bring to the Mobile App space.
 So, first it might be helpful to explain what this technology really is, how it works, and then explore what tech startup opportunities it may create for mobile apps.